 A good Estate plan will spell out what to do if you can no longer make decisions while you are still alive.
 Protecting your family and your own interests means assigning responsibility to people you trust.

 This can be done by creating a Will or setting up a Testamentary Trust.
-A Testamentary trust can also be a smart way to offset taxes on your assets for the sake of your Beneficiaries.
-It can help to reduce potential capital gains taxes imposed on assets sold off after your death.
+A Testamentary trust can also be a smart way to offset taxes on your assets for the sake of your Beneficiaries and intended trustee.
+Using the law to your advantage, you can use a trust to help reduce potential capital gains taxes imposed on assets sold off after your death.

 If you have created a Will it is likely you have already decided who your Beneficiaries are.
 But some intangible assets under your name do not necessarily flow to the same people named in your Will.